Traffic Ramasamy (film)

-Traffic Ramasamy is a 2018 Indian Tamil language biographical drama film co-written and directed by Vicky (Vigneswaran Vijayan), in his directorial debut.
+Traffic Ramasamy is a 2018 Indian Tamil language biographical drama film directed by Vicky (Vigneswaran Vijayan), in his directorial debut.
 The film stars veteran film director S. A. Chandrasekhar alongside Rohini, Prakash Raj, Upasana RC, Livingston and Ambika in pivotal roles and features Vijay Sethupathi, Vijay Antony, Khushbu, Seeman, and Kasthuri in special appearances.

 The film is based on the real-life story of the veteran social activist K. R. Ramaswamy who received the nickname of Traffic Ramaswamy for his activism in controlling traffic related issues in Tamil Nadu.
 The music for the film is scored by Balamurali Balu with lyrics written by Kabilan Vairamuthu while the cinematography is handled by Kugan S. Palani.

 Plot

 Ramaswamy (S. A. Chandrasekhar) is hit by a motorized fish cart and then beaten up by ruffians and left for dead in a gutter.
 Then we get into his family to meet his wife (Rohini), son in law (Chetan) and his little granddaughter who admires his every move.
 Ramaswamy's 75th birthday is being celebrated at the house and just at the time of cake cutting a call comes and he leaves abruptly to join in a protest against Tasmac where he threatens to jump from a building top and the authorities yield to him and shut shop.
 Then the story moves on to explore other protests by the activist and how he gets beaten up often.
 He files a PIL seeking a ban on the motorized fish carts ("Meen body vandi" in Tamil), that involves an MLA, Inspector, political kingpin and mayor who make arrangements to finish him off.